Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/roles/README.md

 To run the sample in Visual Studio Code, ensure that you have installed the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).

-1. Open Visual Studio Code in the directory of this readme file.
-1. Open the integrated terminal (shortcut: `ctrl + ~`).
-Run `mvn clean compile`.
+1. Open a terminal or the integrated VSCode terminal (shortcut: `ctrl + ~`).
-1. Open the Explorer window in VS Code (shortcut: `ctrl + shift + E`).
-1. Expand the `JAVA PROJECTS` blade.
-1. Click the run button next to `ms-identity-spring-boot-webapp`.
+1. In the same directory as this readme file, run `mvn clean compile spring-boot:run`.
 1. Open your browser and navigate to `http://localhost:8080`.

 ![Experience](./ReadmeFiles/app.png)